socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 Context Maps are covered in depth in the book "Implementing Domain-Driven Design" by V. Vernon (@Vernon:2013).

-The language reference of the Context Mapper DSL is [here](https://contextmapper.org/docs/context-map/).
+The language reference of the Context Mapper DSL can be found [here](https://contextmapper.org/docs/context-map/). <!-- TODO link to papers: FAST in MW20? -->

 ### Data Provenance